Priyanka76767/sian/README.md

 The primary objective is to develop a user-friendly app capable of translating sign language gestures and movements into text format.
 Using machine learning and AI, the app will continuously enhance its accuracy in recognizing sign language expressions.
-The web- app seeks to empower individuals with hearing and speech disabilities, fostering inclusivity and accessibility in society while bridging the communication gap.
+The app seeks to empower individuals with hearing and speech disabilities, fostering inclusivity and accessibility in society while bridging the communication gap.